 Working on the toes for example addresses issues along the back, neck/ throat, the head, jaws and face.

 Also, often underlying a primary focus on the problem area is a ‘fix it” approach.
 This belief system comes from Western medicine which has a philosophy of the body that is mechanistic.

 The body however has consciousness, something that cannot be seen.
 It has intelligence.
 It responds to compassion, empathy, curiosity, listening, and safety.
 All of Nature responds to these.

-Through my experience of practicing shiatsu I have come to believe that the body doesn't want to be approached with an attitude of fixing because this implies that something is wrong.
+Through my experience of practicing bodywork I have come to understand that the body doesn't want to be approached with an attitude of fixing because this implies that something is wrong or bad.
 I have found instead that the body releases, opens and heals much more readily and beautifully when it is seen, greeted and communed with.
-As a practitioner I do this energetically.
+This happens energetically, at the level of consciousness. .